VincentoLaw/ESOINNlib/README.md

 3) Neural network ESOINN.
 It is used as self-learning middle layer of associative memory GAM.

-All code of ESOINN is in folder ESOINNlib in these files:
+All code of ESOINN is in folder ESOINNlib/ESOINNLibSources in these files:

 neuron.h, neuron.cpp, connection.h, connection.cpp, cluster.h, cluster.cpp, esoinn.h, esoinn.cpp